anthonyjn08/HTML-CSS-Essentials-Portfolio-Project/README.md

 In testing on all these browsers and devices I found the site worked as intended with one minor styling difference on Apple's Safari browser.
 The headers (h2-h4) in the main body content of the website have been styled to have a yellow underline, this was displayed on all browser apart from Safari.
 This however did not stop the rest of the website functioning as normal.

+All links in the navigation bar open the correct page of the website.

+All links in the footer open a new browser tab and the html code has the appropriate aria-labels.

 The form section on the competition page was tested to ensure that the required fields are entered, and in the correct format before the form is submitted.
+When entering the correct details the submission button clears the form.

 ### **Bugs and Fixes**